-- Note that the original definition for frost day has a threshold of tasmin < 0 °C, but SN high mountain region, a more extreme threshold must be considered. - Wet, heavy, and very heavy precipitation days (R1mm, R10mm, and R20mm, expressed in days/year): the frequency of extreme precipitation is explored through the number of days per year with pr > 1 mm (wet days), pr > 10 mm (heavy precipitation days), and pr > 20 mm (very heavy precipitation days). - Simple daily intensity index (SDII, kg m-2) and wettest pentad (rx5day, expressed in kg m-2): SDII calculates the mean daily pr on wet days (pr >1 mm) for a year and rx5day is the highest total quantity of pr falling on 5 consecutive days.
+- Wet, heavy, and very heavy precipitation days (R1mm, R10mm, and R20mm, expressed in days/year): the frequency of extreme precipitation is explored through the number of days per year with pr > 1 mm (wet days), pr > 10 mm (heavy precipitation days), and pr > 20 mm (very heavy precipitation days). - Simple daily intensity index (SDII, kg m-2) and wettest pentad (rx5day, expressed in kg m-2): SDII calculates the mean annual pr when pr > 1 mm and rx5day is the highest total quantity of pr falling on 5 consecutive days.
 These indices are calculated as a proxy for the magnitude of daily extreme precipitation. - Consecutive dry days (CDD, expressed in days/year): longest period in a year of consecutive days with less than 1 mm of pr per day.
 The significance of this index lies in the fact that it serves as a drought indicator, a very relevant aspect in a semiarid region such as SN.